Tom Rooney (Florida politician): Elections

 For his first two terms, Rooney represented a district stretching from the Treasure Coast through the Everglades to Port Charlotte on the other side of the state.
 Redistricting, however, saw the 16th renumbered as the 18th District and made significantly more compact.
 It lost most of its heavily Republican western portion to the new 17th District, which stretched from the Everglades to the outer suburbs of Tampa.
 Rooney opted to run for reelection in the 17th.
 He retained roughly one-third of his previous constituents.
 Most of them lived in the western portion of the old 16th.
 He sold his home in Tequesta, which remained in the 18th, and bought a home in Okeechobee as his official residence in the new 17th.

 In the August 14 Republican primary—the real contest in this heavily Republican district—Rooney faced Joe Arnold, a Republican state committeeman for Okeechobee County and member of the school board.
 Rooney defeated Arnold in a landslide, getting 74% of vote.
 Rooney ran in the general election against a retired airline pilot, Democrat William Bronson (formerly an unsuccessful Republican candidate in Massachusetts and Georgia) as well as Socialist Workers Party write-in candidate Tom Baumann (who ran unsuccessful campaigns in Minnesota and Manhattan).

 Rooney received endorsements in Florida from Agriculture Commissioner Adam Putnam, U.S. Sen. Marco Rubio, U.S. Reps.
-Allen West and Dennis A. Ross as well as from the National Rifle Association.
+Allen West and Dennis A. Ross as well as from the NRA Political Victory Fund.
 In their Saturday, October 13, edition the Tampa Bay Times recommended Tom Rooney for the District 17 seat, and on October 19, The Tampa Tribune endorsed him.
 The Bradenton Herald recommended Rooney on 26 October.